fadi-gorges/DataSystems/README.md

 This script extracts data from a CSV file (`data.csv`) and loads it into a [Supabase](https://supabase.com/) table named `CarSales`.
 It's designed to be part of a data pipeline for managing car sales data.

+## 3. Car Sales Database Setup

+These SQL queries create and populate the various database tables for the WheelsDirect Car Sales Analysis System.
+These scripts were updated and improved upon during the development process.

 ### You can view a more detailed README inside each folder